How often do you use the word “smart” to describe advertising?

 7) Smoking Kid

 Advertising has tried multiple approaches to getting out the message that smoking causes emphysema, early death, cancer, and disease.
 But the Thai Health Promotion Foundation decided to take a different approach.
 Instead of shoving gory pictures of the effects of tobacco in a person’s face, it let children ask real smokers “why?”.
 The effect is brilliant.

 ORBIS’ flying eye hospital -- a DC-10 -- had helped millions of people in developing countries.
 But its flights were going to be halted because of a need for new parts.
 To prevent the plan from being grounded, Ogilvy and ORBIS took the scraps from the plane -- including life jackets -- and created badges that could be sold for a fundraiser.
 The effort raised $6.5 million.

 Agency: Ogilvy & Mather São Paulo

-Within a month, Dove’s “Real Beauty Sketches” became the most viral video every released.
-It should be surprising.
-A woman describes herself for a forensic artistic, and then someone she just met, describes her to that same artist.
+Within a month, Dove’s “Real Beauty Sketches” became the most viral video ever released.
+A woman describes herself for a forensic artistic, and then someone she just met describes her to that same artist.
 The results are surprising because of the stark contrast in the sketches.
 The campaign put forward the simple truth that people do not recognize their own beauty.